How to set up allergen codes

-A new page has been created to enter the appropriate allergen codes and their descriptions.
+Use the Allergen Codes page to enter allergen codes and their descriptions.

-In essence, every country has its own definition of what an allergen is, there no single list of allergens that is applicable for all the countries in the world.
+Every country has its own definition of what an allergen is.
+There is no single list of allergens that applies to all countries in the world.

-In order to support this, the user can define his or her own list of allergens by entering a code and a description.
-If necessary, an allergen can be blocked from use.
-However, blocking an allergen can only be done when that allergen is not part of a current allergen-set linked to an item, unapproved item or a BOM.
-The nature of the database prohibits the deletion of an allergen once it has been used anywhere in the system.
-Deleting an allergen can therefore only be done when it has not been added to a source.
+To support this, you can define your own list of allergens by entering a code and a description.
+If necessary, you can block an allergen from use.
+However, you can only block an allergen when it is not part of a current allergen set linked to an item, unapproved item, or BOM.
+The database structure prevents deletion of an allergen once it has been used anywhere in the system.
+You can therefore only delete an allergen when it has not been added to any source.

-The view of the allergen presence is split between the three objects to which allergens can be linked.
-The list of where the allergen is present will therefore be dependent on the choice made in the COUNT-factbox for either Item, Unapproved Item or BOM.
+The view of allergen presence is split between the three objects to which allergens can be linked.
+The list of where the allergen is present therefore depends on the choice made in the COUNT factbox for either Item, Unapproved Item, or BOM.

 See also